 odours.
 There are some excellent tips to keeping your bin fresh which can be found here.

-The major findings from Council’s Community Waste Management Survey were;
+The major findings from Council’s can be viewed in survey - Community Waste Management Survey

 - Garbage and recycling bins are predominately ‘Usually fairly full’ on collection day